GraphXCOVID: Explainable Deep Graph Diffusion Pseudo-Labelling for Identifying COVID-19 on Chest X-rays: Experimental Results

 We evaluate our approach on the COVIDx Dataset which was introduced in \cite{covidnet}.
 The dataset is composed of a total of 15,254 CXR images.
 The official partition only considers 13,975 CXR images across 13,870 patients, with a training set composed of 13,675 images and a test test of 300 (1579 for the test set on the full dataset).
 This dataset is, up to our knowledge, the largest and most diverse one for COVID-19.
 COVIDx indeed merges five different datasets repositories: COVID-19 image data collection~\cite{cohen2020covid}, Actualmed COVID-19 Chest X-ray Dataset Initiative \cite{ActualMedDataset}, COVID-19 Chest X-ray Dataset Initiative \cite{Fig1Dataset}, RSNA Pneumonia Challenge dataset ~\cite{RSNA,wang2017chestx} and COVID-19 Radiography Database\cite{RadCovid5}.

-The COVIDx dataset conatin thress classes: Healthy, Pneumonia and COVID-19.
+The COVIDx dataset contains three classes: Healthy, Pneumonia and COVID-19.
 The class breakdown, for the full and official partition CXR images, is illustrated in Fig. \ref{fig::dataset}.
 As it can be observed from these plots, it is a highly imbalanced dataset, in which COVID-19 samples are much smaller than for the other other two classes.

+{Moreover, to further support the performance of our technique, we use an external dataset to evaluate the generalisation to out-of-distribution samples.
+To do this, we use the external dataset BIMCV-COVID19~\cite{de2020bimcv} , which is composed of images from 11 hospitals from the Valencian Region, Spain.
+We randomly selected a subset of 200 patient-level samples covering all hospitals, where 75\% were COVID-19 confirmed cases as one is interested in show generalisation for the target disease.}